SydneyBioX/BIDCell/README.md

 Installation of dependencies typically requires a few minutes.

-## Demo data
+## Demo

 A small subset of Xenium breast cancer data is provided as a demo.
-Use the following to run all the steps to check installation:
+Use the following to run all the steps to verify installation:

         python example_small.py

+## Parameters

+Parameters are defined in .yaml files.
+Examples are provided for 4 major platforms, including Xenium, CosMx, MERSCOPE, and Stereo-seq.
+BIDCell may also be applied to data from other technologies such as MERFISH.
+To view examples, run:

+        from bidcell import BIDCellModel
+        BIDCellModel.get_example_config("xenium")
+        BIDCellModel.get_example_config("cosmx")
+        BIDCellModel.get_example_config("merscope")
+        BIDCellModel.get_example_config("stereoseq")

+This will copy the .yaml for the respective vendor into your working directory, for example `xenium_example_config.yaml`.

+## Example usage

 The full dataset (Xenium Output Bundle In Situ Replicate 1) may be downloaded from https://www.10xgenomics.com/products/xenium-in-situ/preview-dataset-human-breast.
-Place `morphology_mip.ome.tif` and `transcripts.csv.gz` under

-4 major platforms, including Xenium, CosMx, MERSCOPE, and Stereo-seq

-## Parameters
+The breast cancer reference data are provided with this package under `data/sc_references`, or `./example_data/sc_references` if you have run `example_small.py`.
+Please ensure the correct paths are provided for the parameters under `files` in `xenium_example_config.yaml`, in particular, the paths for the transcripts (`transcripts.csv.gz`) and DAPI (`morphology_mip.ome.tif`) files.

+To run the entire pipeline (data processing, training, prediction, and extracting the cell-gene matrix):

+        from bidcell import BIDCellModel
+        model = BIDCellModel("xenium_example_config.yaml")
+        model.run_pipeline()

+Alternatively, the pipeline can be broken down into 3 main stages:

+        from bidcell import BIDCellModel
+        model = BIDCellModel("xenium_example_config.yaml")
+        model.preprocess()
+        model.train()
+        model.predict()

+Or, functions in `preprocess` can be called individually:

+        from bidcell import BIDCellModel
+        model = BIDCellModel("xenium_example_config.yaml")
+        model.segment_nuclei()
+        model.generate_expression_maps()
+        model.generate_patches()
+        model.make_cell_gene_mat(is_cell=False)
+        model.preannotate()
+        model.train()
+        model.predict()

 ## Single-cell reference and markers